themusicnerd/TallyArbiter-M5AtomMatrixListener/README.md

 # TallyArbiter-M5AtomMatrixListener
-This is my attempt at 'mushing' arduino code.
+This is my continued attempt at 'mushing' arduino code.
 This is a Tally Viewer using a M5 Atom Matrix as a TallyArbiter Client.
 To learn more about the Tally Arbiter project, [click here](http://github.com/josephdadams/tallyarbiter).